frida-2024/frida-2024.github.io/index.markdown

 If you would like to participate as a speaker, send an abstract by May 25th, 2024 to [Swen Jacobs](https://cispa.de/en/people/swen.jacobs) and [Giuliano Losa](https://www.losa.fr/).
 We welcome talks on recent published or unpublished research as well as new and exploratory ideas.
-See the below for the topics of interest.
+See below for the topics of interest.

 ## Description